RobinBailey84/classnotes/week_11/day_4/algorithms/algorithms.md

 how long it takes to run. (n.b.
 We can also look at, e.g., how much space the algorithm requires in memory).
 We've also seen that it can be helpful to generalise how an algorithm performs in terms of `n` - the size of the data the algorithm is working on.

-In Guess Who, our best choice was a lot more obvious when we looked at it in terms of `n` than when we just considered some small test values.
+In Guess Who, our best choice was a lot more obvious when we looked at it in terms of `n`, rather than when we just considered some small test values.

 In order to fully formalise these comparisons we use a type of mathematical notation called 'Big O Notation.'
 We've actually already done the hard part of